 - Of those parents who viewed the print ad, an average price of £5.99 was given as the estimated retail value of the product, while participants who experienced the AR approach estimated a higher average price of £7.99.

 - Parents spent an average of 12 seconds actively engaged with the print ad, while those using the AR experience interacted for an average of 1 minute 23 seconds – about seven times longer.

 Since medicine deals with life and death situations, the instant immersion of AR is of utmost importance.
 AR technology has been successfully integrated into medical equipment such as X-ray and MRI machines, and there a number of task-specific wearables, e.g., glasses for intravenous needle insertions that help to locate and access veins.

 As impressive as new medical devices themselves already are, there is a growing adoption of AR technology in app development for them.
-In addition, AR apps for smartphones and tablets enable medical students to gain a better understanding in theoretical courses through the use of 3D visualization and practice techniques.
+In addition, AR apps for smartphones and tablets enable medical students to gain a better understanding of theoretical courses through the use of 3D visualization and practice techniques.

-As it is easier to grasp complex scientific concepts visually than by reading text, AR apps help educators to present studies in an interesting and fun way.
+As it is easier to grasp complex scientific concepts visually than by reading a text, AR apps help educators to present studies in an interesting and fun way.
 Instead of looking at static images of constellations, for example, astronomy students can use the camera on their mobile device along with Google Sky Map for an immersive view of the universe.